KshitijSohoni/Sentiment-Analysis/README.md

 Sentiment analysis within the framework of NLP is crucial for businesses and organizations to understand public opinion and user feedback with a deeper understanding of language context.
 This project aims to provide a practical and scalable solution for sentiment analysis within the broader field of NLP, offering a range of models to cater to different datasets and requirements.

+---

+### Dataset Overview and Preprocessing Details

+For detailed information about the dataset used in this project and the preprocessing steps applied, please refer to the [Data_Overview.md](Data_Overview.md) file.